 The NSW Negotiations Competition is a new UN Youth diplomacy and negotiation competition that immerses students in the role of state negotiators finding practicable solutions to important international disputes.
 By diving deeply into the complex details of high-stakes crises’, then working to satisfy the interest of their government as well as find a mutually agreeable solution in the negotiation, delegates will develop their creativity, problem solving, communication skills and teamwork as well as meet a great array of like-minded friends.

 The competition takes the form of several rounds of formal negotiations over disputed between teams.
 Each individual structured negotiation consists of two teams of two students, representing their respective nations, proposing and debating solutions to find mutually beneficial resolutions to disagreements based in real-world situations.
-Teams, with limited knowledge of the positions of each other, are issues instructions from their respective governments with what outcome they should seek, and what should be avoided at all costs!
+Teams, with limited knowledge of the positions of each other, are issued instructions from their respective governments with what outcome they should seek, and what should be avoided at all costs!

 More Details on the Competition